stAItuned/content-manager/articles/sora-openai-text-to-video-tool/article.md

 Getting started with Sora is straightforward and user-friendly.
 Here’s a detailed guide:

-1. **Sign Up**: Visit [OpenAI’s platform](https://sora.com) and create an account.
+1. **Sign Up**: Visit [Sora Platform](https://sora.com) and create an account.
 This will give you access to Sora’s features and tools.
 2. **Experiment with Text Prompts**: Start by writing simple prompts to test Sora’s capabilities.
 For example, “A bustling cityscape at night with vibrant neon lights and upbeat music.”
 3. **Explore Styles and Themes**: Familiarize yourself with Sora’s range of styles—from minimalist designs to cinematic animations—to find the perfect match for your project.
 4. **Adjust Settings**: Customize aspects like video duration, color schemes, or text overlays to align with your creative vision.